 The Board recognises the requirement to provide information about employees, human rights and community issues.
 As the Company has no employees, all its Directors are non-executive and all its functions are outsourced, there are no disclosures to be made in respect of employees, human rights and community issues.

 Gender Representation

-The Board currently comprises five Directors, three male and two female.
-Following Mr Wood's retirement as a Director at the end of the forthcoming AGM the Board will comprise four Directors, two male and two female.
-The Board's policy on diversity is set out on page 30.
+The Board comprises five Directors, three male and two female.
+The Board's policy on diversity is set out on page 31.

 Environmental, Social and Governance Policy